Integrity Management to accompany Investments into Albanian Water Utilities

 GFA Consulting Group

 In 2018, we attended the face-to-face Sub-ResEAU Latin America and the Caribbean event in Lima, Peru.
-The Swiss Agency invited us for Development and Cooperation SDC to present one of our signature consultancy services: The Water Integrity Management Toolbox.
+The Swiss Agency invited us to present one of our signature consultancy services: The Water Integrity Management Toolbox.
 During the toolbox presentation and its unique approach to WASH governance issues, we had long discussions with members of the local GFA project staff of an SDC funded project in the Fonseca Gulf in Honduras.
 They were tasked to promote integrated water resources management in the water-stressed region together with municipalities by building capacities and infrastructure and strengthening the institutions for water governance.
 However, they were facing complex challenges when working together with the municipal governments.

 The staff of the local authorities tended to lack the essential skills regarding project management, leadership, and transparency and communication.
-These weaknesses in the organisational setup of the municipalities were jeopardising the success and sustainability of the SDC project in general.
+These weaknesses in the organisational setup of the municipalities were jeopardising the success and sustainability of the SDC initiative.
 So, together with the local project staff, we developed an idea: create a tailor-made toolbox for the context of public management in the Fonseca Gulf Region and support local authorities to strengthen their organisational structures and processes.

 Explore and discover